roboncode/avocadojs/README.md

 **[04 Sept 2018]**  I have tests in place currently at [![Coverage Status](https://coveralls.io/repos/github/roboncode/orango/badge.svg?branch=master)](https://coveralls.io/github/roboncode/orango?branch=master)  .
 I am testing out the API workflow on a test project and then I will working on the documentation.
 In the meantime, if you are eager to start using Orango, I would recommend looking at the test cases for examples.
 There are other items on the Roadmap but I am working on a stable 1.0 release

 ### Installation

 First be sure you have ArangoDB and Node.js installed.
-You can easly install ArangoDB using the [official docker container](https://hub.docker.com/r/arangodb/arangodb/).
+You can easily install ArangoDB using the [official docker container](https://hub.docker.com/r/arangodb/arangodb/).
 There is also a `docker-compose.yml` file that is in the `tools` directory if you want to copy it to your project, then all you have to do is run the code below to start an instance of ArangoDB.

 ```cmd
 $ docker-compose up -d